zeshanRock/Facial-KeyPoint-Detection-using-kaggle-Data/README.md

 Python scripts:
 --------------
-Load_mean.py - Detect the location of keypoints on face images and train dataset and give accuracy
+input_data.py - Load the Kaggle data files

-Load_stasm.py - Detect the location of keypoints on face images and train dataset and give accuracy using stasm library
+kfkd_cnn.py - Apply the convolution to train the dataset and give the accuracy.